-Day 1: Friday 10 October, Catania Airport - Syracuse
+Day 1: Friday 9 October, Catania Airport - Syracuse

-• Arrival transfer from Catania Airport to Syracuse for participants taking the ASA 'designated' flight
+- Arrival transfer from Catania Airport to Syracuse for participants taking the ASA 'designated' flight - Welcome Meeting and light supper at hotel

 Participants travelling on the ASA 'designated' flight are scheduled to arrive at Catania's airport in the afternoon.
 Participants not travelling on this flight should discuss the meeting arrangements with their ASA consultant.
 After collecting your luggage, you will travel by private coach to Syracuse.
-The evening is at leisure to relax after your flight.
-(Overnight Syracuse) D